JSidrach/ewatcher-users/README.md

 * Lack of support for virtual feeds
 * Lack support for schedule functions
-* No spaces in a feed name
+* No spaces in a feed/input name
-* No special characters in names or descriptions of the inputs/feeds

 Screenshots
 -----------